ACLs are permissions that apply to pre-existing objects. Only a super admin (XO administrator) can create objects.

 You can edit/remove existing ACLs here.

-There is 3 different roles for your users:
+There are 3 different roles for your users:

 An object admin can do everything on it, even destroy it.
 E.g with its admin VM: